WrappedUsername/doggy-decoder-jac/README.md

 - DIAT, a voice-to-text, text-to-voice enabled, machine vision, image classifaction capable, customizable avatar AI, using a webcam module interface to interact with authorized users, and anon guests at sign up.
 - The conversational AI Agent, will be used to interact with the human user, and provide value and helpful assistance throughout the user experience, beyond just providing animal translations.
 - The machine vision and audio capable AI Agent will collect animal sounds and visual behaviour for mapping the relational training data.
-- DIAT will be able to collect and train any animal sounds (cats, dolphins, etc.) creating new training data, in order to translate all animal sounds (I just thought Doggy Decoder sounds cool, I also considered Parrot Pal).
+- DIAT will be able to collect and train itself to translate any animal sounds (cats, dolphins, etc.) creating new training data, in order to translate all animal sounds (I just thought Doggy Decoder sounds cool, I also considered Parrot Pal).

 The structure of the app will be in the form of a graph.